eclipsefc/Harvard1/README.md

 # Harvard1
-This is a learning repository of not interest to anybody
+This is a learning repository of no interest to anybody